 -

-Greg Wiles wrote a new post, New publication on Alaska Yellow Cedar, on the site The College of Wooster Tree Ring Lab 2 years, 9 months ago
+Greg Wiles wrote a new post on the site The College of Wooster Tree Ring Lab 5 years ago

 The fate of Alaska yellow-cedar (Callitropsis nootkatensis D. Don; Oerst. ex D.P.
 Little) in a changing climate is a fascinating tale.
 Our collaborator, Lauren Oakes published a book last year called the Canary […]